Citroën C6: Features

-The C6 immediately became a prominent vehicle among the fleet of executive cars of the Élysée Palace.
+The C6 immediately became a prominent vehicle among the fleet of executive cars at the Élysée Palace.
 Former Presidents of France, Jacques Chirac and Nicolas Sarkozy, have chosen the Citroën C6 as their official car.
-Chirac, in particular, used a pre series car before the model was introduced.
+Chirac, in particular, used a pre-series car before the model was introduced.

 Worldwide production and sales figures

 At launch, sales expectations across the model's lifespan were given as 20,000 per year.
 In July 2008, the C6 car configurator on Citroën UK's website no longer offered black as a colour choice for the popular Exclusive trim levels.

 By October 2008, the manual transmission and the intermediate Lignage specification were no longer offered.
 Polar white was added to the colour options (replacing Deep Red).
 The standard navigation system, named until then "NaviDrive", was renamed "Concert Pack".
 The 3.0 V6 petrol engine was discontinued in February 2009 – only the 2.2 and 2.7 HDi options with six speed automatic gearboxes were offered, in base C6 or C6 Exclusive trim.
 In June 2009, the 2.7 HDi engine was replaced by the new 3.0 V6 HDi.

 As of 2010, only the 3.0 HDi (240) Exclusive trim was offered in some markets, such as the United Kingdom.
 Options were limited to Sunroof, Lounge Pack (TGV rear seats) and "WiFi on Board", a 3G connectivity solution for the car that is little more than a MiFi box and is unrelated to the onboard telephony of the car.

 In May 2012 Citroën ceased production of the C6 in right-hand drive.
 Rumours suggested the C6 was to be replaced by the Citroën DS9, based on the Citroën Numero 9 concept car, which would eventually go into production in 2020.
 The replacement of the Citroën C6 is the DS 9.
 Citroën ceased production of the C6 in December 2012, after 23,384 units had been built.